urbantrout/docs/en/templating/tags/paginate.md

 ### Element criteria

-The first thing you pass into the `{% paginate %}` tag is an {entry:templating/elementcriteriamodel:link} object, which defines all of the elements that should be paginated.
+The first thing you pass into the `{% paginate %}` tag is an [Element Query](../../element-queries.md) object, which defines all of the elements that should be paginated.
 Use the `limit` parameter to define how many elements should show up per page.

 Warning: This parameter needs to be an actual ElementCriteriaModel object; not an array of elements.
 So don’t call `find()` on the object.